axhse/password-checker/storage/README.md

 ```
 In this example:
 1. Storage resources will be located in ***/tmp/pwned-storage***
-2. User agent value of the requester will be `"password-checker"`
+2. User agent for Pwned API is `"password-checker"`
-3. 64 coroutines will be used for revision
+3. 64 coroutines will be used during revision
 4. Password leak data will be stored in 65536 files
 5. Leak occasions will be stored as 4-byte (integer) unsigned number (potential occasion values more than 4294967295 will be replaced with 4294967295)